fartbagxp/world-cdn-list/README.md

 It would be nice to automatically build a new list (in JSON) and determine the latest set of CIDR blocks for the CDN.

+Since a lot of CDNs don't normally publish their listing, one way to figure out their allocated netblocks is to go through whois registration sites such as [IPInfo](https://ipinfo.io) to figure out what it is, but false positives can be made provided it that the allocated blocks could be their entire network, instead of simply the CDN part of a company's business.

+## Raw data

 * [BootstrapCDN / MaxCDN](https://www.maxcdn.com/one/tutorial/ip-blocks/)

 * [Cloudflare](https://www.cloudflare.com/ips/)